Famous birds of Costa Rica

 A pygmy owl sitting atop a tree

 Some of the species can be found exclusively on highlands over 2000 meters.
-Owls are nocturnal animals, regarded for being the best night hunters.
+Owls are nocturnal animals, regarded as being the best night hunters.

 They eat small rodents like mammals such as mice and voles.
 They also like to feed on frogs, lizard mice, and other birds.